bxparks/AceSegmentWriter/README.md

   specified `pos` location.
 * The `clear()` and `clearToEnd()` functions provide ways to clear the LED display.
+* A stateful cursor that remembers its current `pos` digit in the `LedModule`.

+All other `XxxWriter` classes are built on top of this class.
+If multiple writers are used in an application (which happens often because each Writer is responsible for writing different things), the application should make sure that only a single instance of `PatternWriter` is created.
+Otherwise, the "current" position may become confusing.

-The public methods of the class look like this:
+The public methods and constants of the class look like this:

 ```C++
 namespace ace_segment {